MohamedKhedr700/core-auth/README.md

 The `QUERY_COLUMN` constant is used to define the authenticatable query column.

-We need to define the new auth worker in `config/authentication.php` file.
+We need to define the new auth worker in `config/authentication.php` file, to skip using config file, we can use the `workers` method in the `AuthChannel` class to define its workers.

 ``` php
 'manager_workers' => [